AsemAttallah/Movies-Library/README.md

 7. '/addMovie' end-point => response : to add the data from the body to my database.

-8. '/getMovies' end-point => response : to get a specific data in my database.
+8. '/getMovies' end-point => response : to get all data from my database.

 9. /updateMovie/:id end-point => response :to make update on comment in my data

 10. /delete/:id end-point => response : to delete a pecific data in my database.

+11. /getIdMovie/:id end-point => response : to get a specific data from my database.